davaymne/simple-l3-taiko-pool-prover-l3/README.md

-# simple-taiko-pool-prover
+# simple-l3-taiko-pool-prover

-This is a Taiko pool prover docker package, which allow you to join the Davaymne Taiko pool with awesome prove-runners.
+This is a L3 Taiko pool prover docker package, which allow you to join the Davaymne Taiko pool with awesome prove-runners.

 Your node will be added in the list of nodes which will be randomly selected to prove Taiko blocks.